 The housing crisis raises major concerns about negative impacts to the region.
 Affordability, a primary concern of Bay Area residents, continues to be a major challenge.
 This in turn poses risks to the Bay Area’s socioeconomic diversity, transportation system, environmental goals and robust economy.

 Housing affordability has significantly worsened over time.
 Home prices are at record levels in some counties and near record levels in the rest.
-Rent payments have nearly doubled in real dollars since the 1970s.
-While median wages are near the top nationally, the Bay Area has by far the highest median home sale prices of any major metro region in the country as shown in Figure 1.3.
+Rent payments have almost doubled in real dollars since the 1970s.
+While median wages are close to the top nationally, the Bay Area has by far the highest median home sale prices of any major metro region in the country, as shown in Figure 1.3.
 The region is now also home to three of the five most expensive rental markets in the nation, according to Zillow.

 The prospects and benefits of home ownership are simply out of reach for many Bay Area households.
 Amid the affluence and new wealth generated in the post-recession era, approximately 24 percent of the Bay Area’s population lives below 200 percent of the federal poverty level, and the vast majority of households with annual incomes below $50,000 experience an excessive housing cost burden, as shown in Figure 1.4.

-While the cost of housing has increased significantly for both owner and renter households, renters are at a higher risk for displacement during periods of growth and expansion.
-Currently there are over a half million lower-income households at risk of displacement in the Bay Area, with the majority of them living in San Francisco, Santa Clara and Alameda counties.
+While the cost of housing has increased significantly for both owner and renter households, renters are also at higher risk for displacement during periods of growth and expansion.
+Currently there are hundreds of thousands of lower-income households at risk of displacement in the Bay Area, with the majority of them living in San Francisco, Santa Clara and Alameda counties.

 The lack of adequate tenant protections — or availability of subsidized or “naturally affordable” market-rate units in neighborhoods with quality transit service and other amenities — has accelerated the displacement of lower-income residents and even many businesses from the region’s core urban areas.
-Currently, low- and moderate-income renters face displacement risk in the majority of Bay Area cities, and more than half of low-income households live in neighborhoods at risk of or already experiencing displacement and gentrification pressures, according to researchers at the Center for Community Innovation at UC Berkeley.
 As shown in Map 1.1, displacement is no longer just a San Francisco problem, but a region-wide challenge.

-Given insufficient support for affordable housing, many individuals who perform important but lower- paying jobs face either substandard or overcrowded housing; costly, long-distance work commutes; or sometimes even homelessness — the most severe expression of the region’s housing shortage.
-Rising prices in the region’s core have driven many low- and moderate- income households to outlying jurisdictions farther away from jobs, transit and amenities, even as low and middle wage job growth has been concentrated in San Francisco, the West Bay and South Bay.
-This further contributes to more development pressures on open space and agricultural land, more pollution from passenger vehicles, adverse health impacts, higher transportation costs and greater levels of highway and transit congestion.
+Given insufficient support for affordable housing, many individuals who perform important but lower- paying jobs face either substandard or overcrowded and unhealthy housing; costly, long-distance work commutes; or sometimes even homelessness — the most severe expression of the region’s housing shortage.
+Rising prices in the region’s core have driven many lower-income households to outlying jurisdictions farther away from jobs, transit and amenities, even as low- and middle-wage job growth has been concentrated in three counties: San Francisco, San Mateo and Santa Clara.
+This shift contributes to increased development pressures on open space and agricultural lands, more pollution from passenger vehicles, adverse health impacts, higher transportation costs, and greater levels of highway and transit congestion.

-The impacts of the booming economy and wider housing crisis, and resulting disconnect between where people live and where people work, has contributed to record levels of freeway congestion and historic crowding on transit systems like Bay Area Rapid Transit (BART), Caltrain and San Francisco’s Municipal Railway (SF Muni).
+The impacts of the booming economy and wider housing crisis, and the resulting disconnect between where people live and work, has contributed to record levels of freeway congestion and historic crowding on transit systems like Bay Area Rapid Transit (BART), Caltrain and San Francisco’s Municipal Railway (Muni).
 For example:

 Overall commute time is at the highest level on record, as are time spent and miles traveled in highway congestion.
-As of 2015 the Bay Area’s most notorious traffic bottlenecks included US-101 in San Francisco and I-80 in Alameda and Contra Costa Counties.
+As of 2015, the Bay Area’s most notorious traffic bottlenecks included U.S. 101 in San Francisco and Interstate 80 (I-80) in Alameda and Contra Costa counties.